wdi-sf-september-2014/notes/intro_to_node_and_express/morning.md

 `var pathname=url.parse(req.url).pathname;`

-Then, using `pathname`, figure out a way to serve different responses using the pathname as the
+Then, using `pathname`, figure out a way to serve different responses using the pathname as the way to determine what to serve back

 ##### Question: What are some problems with this approach?